aissam-out/chatbot/whatsapp/README.md

 git push heroku master
 ```

+:warning: If you installed new packages in your virtual environment, you have to tell Heroku about them by updating the file **requirments.txt** too : Just type `pip freeze > requirements.txt` to do so.

 ## Use your own number

 If you want to create a serious business Whatsapp bot, the approach I presented earlier presents two drawbacks for you :